MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/gettype.md

 # gettype

-The **gettype** command has been deprecated, and isn't guaranteed to be supported in future releases of Windows.
+The **gettype** command has been deprecated, and isn't guaranteed to be supported in Windows.

 This tool is included in Windows Server 2003.
 For more information, see [gettype](/previous-versions/orphan-topics/ws.10/cc773104(v=ws.10)).